DawnScience/dawn-doc/org.dawnsci.documentation.user/source/1d_tools.rst

 The view menu contains some of the tool bar actions and:

-* Open cheat sheet: Cheat sheets....
+* Open cheat sheet: Cheat sheets are in-built help sections in DAWN which guide you through tools and views
-* Open in dedicated view: Dedicated view.....
+* Open in dedicated view: In a dedicated view a tool operates on all open files.
+For example, if you opened the derviative tool and made it a dedicated view, all trace plots would be shown as first derivatives.

 Closing Tools
 +++++++++++++